GHOST-UntraceableDigitalDissident/cold-root-identity/docs/SPEC.md

 ### Epoch key
 A derived ed25519 keypair used as the active posting key for a specific time window.
 The private seed is derived deterministically but the private key itself is never included in lineage, only the public.

+### Epoch 0
+A user’s existing Nostr key authenticated by the new root key; it anchors history but never acts as a seed or authority for future epochs.

 ### Epoch label
 A UTF 8 string used as the derivation namespace.
 Labels MUST be treated as raw byte strings without normalization.
 Examples: `2025Q4`, `2026-01`, `2026-01-01`, `v2`, `compromise-001`.